May 14, 2026

 The benefits go beyond speed.
 Speaking feels more natural than typing, reducing the mental effort of turning thoughts into written words.
 You maintain your train of thought without the stop-start rhythm of keyboard input.

 This matters for knowledge workers handling multiple writing tasks throughout the day.
-Email responses, meeting notes, project documentation, and client communications add up quickly.
-Voice dictation turns routine tasks into quick completions.
+Email responses, meeting notes, technical documentation, and client communications add up quickly.
+Developers prompting AI coding tools, clinicians documenting patient interactions, and customer-facing teams managing high-volume correspondence all face the same bottleneck.

 Willow Voice

-Willow is a Mac dictation app that converts speech to text in under a second.
+Willow Voice is available as a native application on Mac and Windows, plus a custom voice keyboard for iOS that works in any app.
 Press the Function key in any application and start talking.
 Your words appear wherever your cursor sits.

-The app works in Gmail, Slack, Notion, Google Docs, ChatGPT, Cursor, iMessage, and any other text field on your Mac.
-No switching between applications or copy-pasting required.
+The app works in Gmail, Outlook, Slack, Teams, Notion, Google Docs, ChatGPT, Cursor, iMessage, and any other text field on Mac, Windows, and iOS.

 Context-Aware Accuracy

 Willow reads what you're working on to handle technical terms, company names, and industry-specific phrases correctly.
-If you're emailing Dr. Katz, the name gets spelled right.
-If you're coding in Cursor, the technical vocabulary comes through accurately.
+Emailing Dr. Katz, prompting Claude or ChatGPT, or coding in Cursor; the vocabulary of each context comes through accurately without manual correction.

 The app delivers 3x higher accuracy than Apple's built-in dictation while automatically removing filler words.
 The tone adapts to your context: emails read formal, messages to friends stay casual.